 “Now, when I’m in the kitchen I don’t think about that,” she said.
 “I think about past memories.”

 Today, Allison lives with her husband in a neighborhood a few minutes away from her parents.
 She just passed the bar exam and bought a house.
-Now, when she comes home she makes sure to lock the front door
+Now, when she comes home she makes sure to lock the front door behind her.

 She gets scared more now than she used to.
 At a showing of “Mockingjay, Part 2” she was nervous being in the crowd of moviegoers.
 But her husband’s calming presence eased her anxiety.